Middlebury’s Approach to COVID-19

 From Pandemic to Endemic Management

-Predominant variants of COVID-19 now circulating are considered more transmissible but less severe than earlier strains, and we know that prior infections, vaccinations, and available treatments are effective in minimizing the worst outcomes of the virus for most individuals.
+Predominant variants of COVID-19 now circulating are considered more contagious but less severe than previous forms, and we know that prior infections, vaccinations, and available treatments are effective in minimizing the worst outcomes of the virus for most individuals.
 Reduced rates of hospitalization and severe illness have been attributed to several factors, including the following:

 - Higher levels of vaccine-induced and infection-induced immunity